COVESA/dlt-daemon/doc/dlt.conf.5.md

 ## OfflineTraceMaxSize

 This value defines the max offline Trace memory size, if offline trace is enabled.
 This value is defined in bytes.
-If the overall offline trace size is excedded, the oldest log files are deleted, until a new trace file fits the overall offline trace max size.
+If the overall offline trace size is exceeded, the oldest log files are deleted, until a new trace file fits the overall offline trace max size.

     Default: 4000000